Charles Martin (boxer)

-Charles Lee Martin (born April 24, 1986) is an American professional boxer who held the IBF heavyweight title from January to April 2016.
+Charles Lee Martin (born April 24, 1986) is an American professional boxer.
+He held the IBF heavyweight title in 2016.
 His 85-day reign as champion is the second-shortest in heavyweight boxing history, after Tony Tucker's 64 days in 1987 (also as IBF champion).
-During Martin's short reign as IBF champion, he reached a peak active heavyweight ranking of ninth by the Transnational Boxing Rankings Board.

 Amateur career

 Martin had 64 fights as an amateur, having started boxing at the age of 22.
 In 2012 he won the National PAL Championships.

 Professional career

 Early career

 Martin turned professional on October 27, 2012.
 He made his TV debut on ESPN July 19, 2013, when he beat Aaron Kinch by a fourth-round TKO.
 On September 21, he beat then-undefeated Vincent Thompson (13–0).
 The fight was in Thompson's home state Washington and Martin got a unanimous decision.
 He dropped Thompson in the first round, for the first time in his career.
 On October 25, Martin defeated Haitian Dieuly Aristilde, by TKO in round one.
 On November 14, Martin became the first man to ever stop Joey Dawejko.
 Martin dropped Dawejko in the 4th round.
 Dawejko's corner asked to get the fight stopped between the 4th and 5th rounds.
 Charles Martin fought 11 times in 2013.
 On December 21 he won against undefeated Cuban heavyweight Glendy Hernandez (10–0).